CodebenderCate/Cybersecurity-Information/Summer 2022 Internships.md

 # Summer 2022 Tech Internships
 Use this repo to keep track of software, tech, CS, PM, quant internships for Summer 2022.

-**This repository is only for internships/co-ops in the United States, Canada or for Remote positions:earth_americas:.**
+*This repository is only for internships/co-ops in the United States, Canada or for Remote positions.

 ## The List